ialberdic/weather/README.md

 ## Weather app

-A Weather app to know the next 5 days weather in a specific location
+A Weather app to know the next 6 weather days in a specific location

 ## Run project locally without docker